BigWheel92/Feedforward-Deep-Neural-Network/README.md

-# Feed-Forward-Neural-Network
+# Feedforward-Deep-Neural-Network
-a vectorized, python-based implementation of deep feed forward neural network for binary classification.
+a vectorized, python-based implementation of feedforward deep neural network for binary classification.

 -> Limitations: